-We’re happy to share some of the most interesting articles we’ve come across about social business, the future of work, and customer experience that we hope you’ll find interesting and valuable.
+We’re happy to share some of the most interesting articles we’ve come across about social business, the future of work, and customer experience.
+We hope you’ll find them interesting and valuable.

 Marketing from the Customer’s Perspective

 Today’s customer values relevant, targeted, and personal interaction with their favorite brands.
 In this Forbes article, Loren McDonald discusses how businesses must consider their marketing programs from the perspective of the customer at every point in the customer journey.

 Customers expect immediate and personalized service and are quick to take their business elsewhere if they don’t get it.
 In this TargetTech article, Scott Sachs explains how a proactive approach to customer support can help businesses avoid problems and get ahead while enhancing the customer’s experience.